Proof of Stake (POS) vs Proof of Work (POW) | Ndax Blog

 This transaction gets grouped with other pending transactions and collectively becomes a block.
 Miners then compete to solve a mathematical puzzle that requires large amounts of computational power – the process known as proof of work.

 Once a miner solves the puzzle, they can add the latest block of new transactions to the blockchain.
-A new block is mined roughly every ten minutes, and the current mining rewards for validating a new block are 6.25 BTC.
+A new Bitcoin block is mined roughly every 10 minutes on average, and the current block subsidy is 3.125 BTC (since the April 2024 halving), plus transaction fees.

-Here are some of the top coins with their own blockchains that utilize PoW, ranked by market cap:
+Here are examples of coins with their own blockchains that use proof of work:

 Proof of work offers several advantages over other consensus mechanisms.
 There’s a reason it was chosen to secure Bitcoin, the original cryptocurrency.